emacsway/emacsway/about.rst

 * «Python Tutorial» and «Python HOWTOs» (official)
 * «Friendly meetings with the English language» Maria A. Kolpakchi

-The next books will be «Algorithms and Data Structures» N. Wirth and «An Introduction to Database Systems» C.J.
-Date

 ..
     In the queue